New Jersey Driving Laws for Seniors and Older Drivers

 • have a severe cardiac condition

 • have a permanent sight impairment of both eyes as certified by the N.J.
-Commission of the Blind, if they seek a placard only.
+Commission of the Blind (placard only).

-For more information on disability parking privileges in New Jersey, see the MVC's FAQ on the topic.
+For more information on disability parking privileges in New Jersey, see the MVC's FAQ on wheelchair symbol plates and persons with disabilities placards.

 Learn More About New Jersey Driving Rules for Seniors

-The MVC website contains basic information for New Jersey drivers, including rules on licensing and vehicle registration requirements.
+The MVC website contains basic information for New Jersey drivers, including rules on renewing your driver's license and vehicle registration requirements.

-Of special interest is the downloadable "New Jersey Driver Manual," which includes tips for safe and defensive driving, along with explanations of local rules of the road.
+Of special interest is the "New Jersey Driver Manual," downloadable in English, Spanish, Chinese, and Tagalog.
+It includes tips for safe and defensive driving, along with explanations of local rules of the road.

 Talk to a Lawyer